Abortion Reporting: Florida (2021)

 The Charlotte Lozier Institute (CLI) estimates that Florida’s 2021 abortion rate was 20.3 abortions per 1,000 women ages 15 to 44, up six percent from 2020 (Fig. 2).
 Florida’s abortion rate remains well above the national rate.
 As of November 2022, 24 states had released 2021 abortion statistics, and 17 states reported increases from 2020.

 Florida publishes regular preliminary abortion reports on the AHCA website and makes its full report available upon request.
 Reports are finalized in July, and numbers can change slightly.
-The report ACHA provided to CLI matches the latest report on ACHA’s website.
+The report AHCA provided to CLI matches the latest report on AHCA’s website.

 CLI estimates that 2,286 abortions 13 weeks post-fertilization or later (approximately 15 weeks of gestation or later) were performed in Florida in 2021, based on data from ACHA.